Welcome to our website!

 Major modifications and modernisation were undertaken in 1995-96 and an extension to the Dining Room to form a school Hall was completed in Spring 2004.
 In August 2006, an extension to the office created a staff room and separate offices for the Headteacher and Secretary.
 The school changed its name from East & West Rudham Voluntary Controlled Primary School to Rudham Church of England Primary School in 2004.

-There are currently 88 children on roll (March 17).
-The youngest children (Foundation Stage) are currently taught by Miss Seretny in Tawny Owls Class.
-The Year 1 & 2 children are taught by Mrs Henman & Mrs Paffet in Barn Owls Class.
-Years 3 & 4 are taught by Mrs Hinchliffe in Snowy Owls Class with children in Years 5 & 6 taught my Mrs Fowler in Eagle Owls Class.
+There are currently 99 children on roll (September 18).
+Mrs Fowler is Head of School.
+The youngest children in Foundation Stage and Year 1 are currently taught by Mrs Moreland in Tawny Owls Class.
+The Year 2 children are taught by Mrs Henman & Mrs Paffet in Barn Owls Class.
+Years 3 & 4 are taught by Mrs Fowler in Snowy Owls Class with children in Years 5 & 6 taught my Miss Ojelade in Eagle Owls Class.

 At 11+ children generally transfer to Fakenham Academy Norfolk or Litcham High School, some children also move further afield.